-As with Amazon and Microsoft, the standard computing components are catered for.
-But what makes Google special is their big data abilities.
-It's for this reason that it can make sense to put data warehouses and business intelligence (BI) tools into GCP.
-GCP is also particularly friendly on price when it comes to managing and querying these large data sets.
-They also invented Kubernetes, so you can expect these (managed) workloads to be supported by the top engineers worldwide.
+Much like Amazon and Microsoft, standard computing components are catered for (such as Kubernetes, databases, caching, etc), but what sets Google apart is their expertise in big data.
+It's for this reason that it can make sense to host data warehouses and business intelligence (BI) tools on GCP.
+It's worth noting that GCP is particularly competitive in terms of pricing for managing and querying large data sets.

+Additionally, Google invented Kubernetes, so you can expect that managed Kubernetes workloads will run optimally when operated by some of the top engineers in the world.